The mention of the IAG can strike fear into the hearts of many wholesalers… usually those who are not compliant with GDP.

 What should you do if you’re referred to the IAG?

 You should immediately set out to correct any deficiencies that caused the referral and then report the completed actions to both the MHRA and IAG.
+Each deficiency should be answered, with a planned corrective action, and timeline (based on risk, and reflective of the amount of work required).
+“Woolly” answers, over-long or short timescales or a lack of understanding can escalate your risk of suspension/force variation.

 What is the true cost of IAG interest?